-Denesoline Corporation is the proud recipient of the 2019 Canada Award for Business Excellence.
+Denesoline Corporation is the NWT’s most successful Indigenous-owned company, and the proud recipient of Canada’s most prestigious business award for two consecutive years, the 2019 and 2020 Canada Award for Business Excellence.
 “The Canada Awards for Excellence are the national quality awards of Canada.
 They are administered by Excellence Canada, a not-for-profit organization on behalf of the Governor General of Canada.
 Industry Canada established the awards in 1984 as the Canadian Business Excellence Awards.”
-And now, Denesoline Corporation is proud to announce its launch of the world’s first and only indigenous-owned and traditional indigenous-themed innovation center, the Lutsel K’e Dene DreamMaker Innovation Centre.
+Denesoline Corporation is the business development arm of the Lutsel K’e Dene First Nation and, unlike other Indigenous-owned companies, is run by an independent CEO and Board of Directors, not by Chief and Council, providing a focus on the business.
+Denesoline Corporation recently launched the world’s first and only indigenous-owned and traditional indigenous-themed innovation center, the Lutsel K’e Dene DreamMaker Innovation Centre.

 Currently the company has four major innovative initiatives underway.
 These include: